 - One week’s pay for each full year worker is between the ages of 22 and 41

 - One and half week’s pay for each full year worker is 41 years of age or older

 Length of service is capped at 20 years.

-- Salaries are paid either bi-weekly basis or monthly.
-If paid on monthly, payday is the last working day of each month.
+- Salaries are paid either bi-weekly or monthly.
+If paid monthly, payday is the last working day of each month.

-As one of the founding members of the European union, Italy has a very strong manufacturing sector, and is a powerful exporter, that attracts a surfeit of tourism.
+One of the founding members of the European union, Italy has a very strong manufacturing sector and is a powerful exporter that also attracts a surfeit of tourism.

 Contract: Written contracts are only mandatory for fixed-term, part-time, temporary, or apprenticeship contracts.